audioxide/data/data/posts/20180117-reviews-led-zeppelin-led-zeppelin.md

   equivalent of the Beats in their indifference to the status quo and their willingness to swivel it on the tips of their middle fingers.
 week: 128
+blurb: Tapping into the bohemian sensibilities of the era, Led Zeppelin feel like a sonic equivalent of the Beats in their indifference to the status quo.
 ---
 author: Marcus
 review: >-